 Palermo has been a flourishing cultural and trading center throughout history, and scores of invading armies have left their mark everywhere.

 Think cultural and economic influences from the Carthaginians, Greeks, Romans, Normans, French, and Spanish Bourbons.
-Palermo itself is like a cultural amusement park with its winding alleyways, street markets with the most delicious veggies and fruit, cathedrals with distinctive architecture, religious street processions.
+Palermo itself is like a cultural amusement park with its winding alleyways, street markets with the most delicious veggies and fruit, cathedrals with distinctive architecture, and religious street processions.

 It’s all a little weird and surreal.
 That’s why some of the best things to do in Palermo include engaging with culture and absorbing the architecture.
 The events in the city’s social calendar are endless – scope them out before you go.